AICC/CMI-5_Spec_Current/cmi5_runtime.md

 }
 ```

-The AU SHOULD display in the language preference order of the user if the AU supports multiple languages.
-In the example above, if the AU supported "zh-CN", "fr-BE and "fr-FR", it SHOULD display in "fr-FR".
+IF the AU supports multiple languages, the AU SHOULD display in the language-preference order of the user as in the example above.
+If the AU supported "zh-CN", "fr-BE and "fr-FR", it SHOULD display in "fr-FR".
 If the AU does not support multiple languages, or if no languagePreference is specified in the Agent Profile, it may display in its default language.

 ##11.2 audioPreference
 The audioPrefence value indicates whether the audio SHOULD be "on" or "off".
 The AU MUST turn the audio on or off at startup based on this value.
-If no value is provided in the Agent Profile for audioPreference the AU may use its own default value.
+If no value is provided in the Agent Profile for audioPreference the AU will use its own default value.

 Example:
 ```javascript